 Business and commercial disputes, by their very complex nature, have become ever more challenging to navigate.
 The team of Wyoming attorneys at Burg Simpson’s Cody office have decades of experience in business and commercial litigation that is valuable when advising our clients about their legal rights.
 We’ve represented Fortune 500 companies, medium corporations, family-owned businesses, and individuals in business and commercial legal matters.

-We’ll provide you with aggressive, results-oriented advocacy both inside and outside of the courtroom.
-If you’re caught in a business law dispute over a commercial matter, contact a Burg Simpson business attorney at 307-527-7891 or complete our Free Case Evaluation form today.
+We will provide you with aggressive, results-oriented advocacy both inside and outside of the courtroom.
+If you are caught in a business law dispute over a commercial matter, contact a Burg Simpson business attorney at 307-527-7891 or complete our Free Case Evaluation form today.

 Businesses in Wyoming can come in several different forms, including:

 - Sole proprietorship: This business is essentially the same as the owner.
 The assets and liabilities of the business are the same as the owner.
-Wyoming doesn’t have a mandatory filing requirement, but a sole proprietor may register a trade name.
+Wyoming does not have a mandatory filing requirement, but a sole proprietor may register a trade name.

 - General partnership: This is an association of at least two people.
 Any partner may bind all other partners jointly and severally.